ydigikat/TangSynth9/README.md

 | gtkwave | Simulation| Hardware tracing/analysis|
 | Verilator| Linting | Static HDL source analysis|

-*The Gowin EDA tools are not open source but have a free license for non-commercial use.
-Gowin generates a more optimal implementation than Yosys/Apicula open source tooling (for the present)*
+*While the Gowin EDA tools are not open source, they do provide a free license for non-commercial use.
+I use this because Gowin generates a more optimally sized implementation than Yosys/Apicula open source tooling (for the present) and space is constrained on this device.*

 The build is scripted using ```/hw/tools/build.tcl.``` and invoked using the command ```gw_sh /hw/tools/build.tcl -flags```